llvm/llvm-project/clang/docs/analyzer/checkers.rst

    return 1;
  }

-The checker :ref:`alpha-unix-StdCLibraryFunctions` must be turned on to get the warnings from this checker.
-The supported functions are the same as by :ref:`alpha-unix-StdCLibraryFunctions`.
+The checker :ref:`unix-StdCLibraryFunctions` must be turned on to get the warnings from this checker.
+The supported functions are the same as by :ref:`unix-StdCLibraryFunctions`.
 The ``ModelPOSIX`` option of that checker affects the set of checked functions.

 **Parameters**